Storage Hardware Overview

 You must have dedicated storage for backups of your files.
 Ideally, you should have a total of three copies of any files you want to keep (a primary and two backups).
 Here are some quick recommendations for backup storage.

-- There should be three total copies of your image files
+• There should be three total copies of your image or footage files.

-- The files should be stored on two different media types, such as hard drive and optical disk.
+• The files should be stored on two different media types, such as hard drive and optical disk, particularly for Archive files.

 Hard drive volumes